 - Build the 70% spine ONCE per role family, then customize only the 30%.
 Saves hours.

 - Research before writing.
-Open the company blog, product page, and one recent news item — 10 minutes per company.
+Open the company blog, product page, and one recent news item, about 10 minutes per company.

 - The hook paragraph should pass the “could this paragraph be sent to a competitor?” test.
 If yes, rewrite.

-- Reference 1 product / news item, not 4 — over-stuffing reads as research dump.
+- Reference 1 product or news item, not 4.
+Over-stuffing reads as a research dump.

-- Save each customization paragraph in a snippet library.
-Reusable for similar future applications.
+- Save each customization paragraph in a snippet library to reuse for similar future applications.

 - Print your tailored letter and the master side-by-side.
 If the difference is < 30%, redo customization.